microsoft/OpenAPI.NET/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots/Code Snippets**
-If applicable, add screenshots or code snippets to help explain your problem.
+If applicable, add screenshots of the stack trace or a code snippet to help explain your problem.

 **Your environment:**
  - OS: [e.g. iOS]